opencontainers/runtime-tools/man/oci-runtime-tool-generate.1.md

 **--linux-rootfs-propagation**=PROPOGATIONMODE
   Mount propagation for root filesystem.
-  Values are "shared, rshared, private, rprivate, slave, rslave"
+  Values are "shared, private, slave, unbindable"

 **--linux-seccomp-allow**=SYSCALL
   Specifies syscalls to be added to the ALLOW list.